Backpacking the Colorado Collegiate Loop

 • Wildfire smoke is possible (an ever-increasing presence in Colorado in season).

-• There are a few steep descents that can be hard on the knees.
+• There are a few steep descents that can be hard on the knees on the downhill and hard on the lungs and legs on the uphill.

 Early July versus Mid September in the aspen forests on the East slope of the Sawatch Range.